Skitus/openCV/README.md

 5. go to postman and use such query (it`s really important to name field "files" and put here 2 photos that will a get a little same place)
 ![image](https://github.com/Skitus/openCV/assets/80597741/84fef7f7-7fa6-4968-abf0-b9cf13a75003)
 6. after success you will get "ortophoto.jpg" with created orthomosaic

+## If you have problem  with no creating "ortophoto.jpg":
+- that means that photo don`t look the same area, so you need to set some same area

 Problem with openCV on ubuntu 22.04, fix errror: